 My dream is to become a nurse so that I can identify and rescue victims of trafficking in hospitals.

-During the next three years I was raped on a daily basis in Puebla, Mexico City, and Veracruz by 30 to 50 men so I could cover the fees that he demanded of me.
-If I did not bring home the money he would beat me with whatever he could find: wood planks, cables, picks, punches, etc. He would not feed me for days, and he was always threatening that if I did not do what he wanted, he would kill my family.
+During the next three years I was raped on a daily basis in Puebla, Mexico City, and Veracruz by 30 to 50 men so I could cover the fees that my old boyfriend demanded of me.
+If I did not bring home the money he would beat me with whatever he could find: wood planks, cables, picks, punches, etc. He would not feed me for days, and he was always threatening me that if I did not do what he wanted, he would kill my family.

-I still have more dreams to reach, one is to continue my prevention work, another is to form a family.
-I want to continue my education, and one day open a retirement home for sick older people, so they can receive good and dignified care.
+My dream is to become a nurse and do what no one did for me.
+I want to help identify victims of sex trafficking and sex abuse while working in a hospital.
+I still have more dreams to reach, one is to one day have a family of my own.
+I also want to continue my education and eventually run a retirement home for older adults, so they can receive good and dignified care.